coderefinery/documentation/content/sphinx.md

 4. Re-build the documentation and check the "Flower" section.

-5. (Optional) As an alternative to including a text-based notebook with an `.md` file in your documentation, you can add a `.ipynb` files saved from Jupyter notebook or Jupyter lab.
-Just make sure to 1) start the notebook with a markdown cell with a `# Title` so it can be included in the table of contents 2) save the notebook in the same directory as `index.rst` and 3) list it in the toctree in `index.rst`.
+5. You can add a `.ipynb` files saved from Jupyter notebook or Jupyter lab.
+Just make sure to list it in the toctree in `index.rst` with the correct path.

+If you have problems, consider cleaning manually the `jupyter_execute` directory.

 `````